-The National Maritime Historical Society (NMHS) and the Naval Historical Foundation (NHF) will honor three distinguished individuals and organizations at their National Maritime Awards Dinner on Tuesday, 4 April 2017, at the elegant, historic and iconic Mayflower Hotel in Washington, DC.
+The National Maritime Historical Society (NMHS) and the Naval Historical Foundation (NHF) honored three distinguished individuals and organizations at their National Maritime Awards Dinner on Tuesday, 4 April 2017, at the elegant, historic and iconic Mayflower Hotel in Washington, D.C.

 Funds raised support the education initiatives of both organizations.

-Join us the maritime community gathers to honor Conservation International, an American non-profit environmental organization, and its chairman and founder Peter Seligmann, on the occasion of its 30th anniversary.
-Conservation International has had a major impact on the health of the world’s oceans and shorelines with scientists, policy workers, and conservationists on the ground in more than 30 countries.
-The NMHS Distinguished Service Award will be presented by Thomas L. Friedman, the distinguished three-time Pulitzer Prize-winning New York Times columnist.
+The maritime community gathered to honor Conservation International, an American non-profit environmental organization, and its chairman and founder Peter Seligmann, on the occasion of its 30th anniversary.
+Conservation International has had a major impact on the health of the world’s oceans and shorelines.
+Conservation International is a founder of the Ocean Health Index and serves as the managing partner.
+The NMHS Distinguished Service Award was presented by Thomas L. Friedman, the distinguished three-time Pulitzer Prize-winning New York Times columnist.

-The NMHS Distinguished Service Award will also be given to the National Geographic Society for its extraordinary achievements in chronicling mankind’s relationship with the water and educating tens of millions of readers and viewers about our global maritime heritage.
+The NMHS Distinguished Service Award was also given to the National Geographic Society for its extraordinary achievements in chronicling mankind’s relationship with the water and educating tens of millions of readers and viewers about our global maritime heritage.
 Since its first issue, National Geographic magazine has introduced generation after generation to maritime cultures around the globe and how they have contributed to our civilization.
-National Geographic magazine is currently published in 40 local-language editions in many countries around the world.
-Combined English and other language circulation is around 6.8 million monthly.
-Gary Knell, president and CEO of the National Geographic Society, will accept the award, which will be presented by internationally-recognized underwater explorer Dr. Robert Ballard, discoverer of the wreck of the Titanic.
+National Geographic magazine is currently published in 38 editions in 33 languages in 75 countries, with a combined English and non-English circulation of 5.6 million copies per month.
+Gary Knell, president and CEO of the National Geographic Society, accepted the award, which was presented by internationally-recognized underwater explorer Dr. Robert Ballard, discoverer of the wreck of the Titanic.